bennjii/reseda-server/README.md

 All set!
 > First time docker composure should take 2-5 minutes, after that - see the server on the public registry!

+---
+## Applying Updates

+All you need to do is run 3 commands:
+   1. `git pull`
+   2. `docker build . -t unrealgdev/reseda-server`
+   3. `docker-compose up -d`

+And the update is applied, well done!